MicrosoftDocs/architecture-center/docs/example-scenario/apps/decentralized-trust-content.md

 - [Medium][medium-pricing]: this pricing example correlates to 7 VMs per month with monitoring turned on
 - [Large][large-pricing]: this pricing example correlates to 15 VMs per month with monitoring turned on

-The above pricing is for one consortium member to start or join a blockchain network.
+The above pricing is for one consortium member to start or join a DLT network.
 Typically in a consortium where there are multiple companies or organizations involved, each member will get their own Azure subscription.

 ## Contributors